tichelmorres/ignis-monitor/README-en.md

 ---

+## 🌍 Multilingual Support

+This application supports both **Brazilian Portuguese** and **English** with automatic language detection and user preference saving.

+### Language Features:
+- **Auto-detection**: Browser language detection with cookie-based preference storage
+- **Language Switcher**: Easy toggle between Portuguese and English
+- **Content Separation**: Posts are organized in language-specific directories (`posts-ptBR/` and `posts-en/`)
+- **Full Internationalization**: All UI elements, navigation, and error pages are translated

+---

 ## What this repo contains

-- A Next.js + React + TypeScript UI that consumes the IGNIS JSON edge server.
+- A Next.js + React + TypeScript UI that consumes the IGNIS JSON edge server
 - Reusable components (`PicoViewer` and children) that:
   - fetch and expose latest / historical Pico data,
   - play an alert sound when new detections arrive,
-  - display detection class, confidence, and scores.
+  - display detection class, confidence, and scores

-- MDX-based post system for research / documentation pages.
+- MDX-based post system with language-specific content
+- Responsive design with consistent cross-language experience

 ---